phdata/provision-tool-templates/itsm-integration/servicenow/README.md

-# ITSM Interation Scrips for Servicenow
+# ITSM Integration Scrips for Servicenow

 This scripts in this directory are used for Provision Tool Servicenow integration, these are not required for Git based provision tool deployment.